SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 Create a folder called **data** in `src/app` and inside of it generate a new file called "seed.ts", which will hold an array of objects.

-After that export the array.
+After that, export the array.

-You can change the information inside the objects as you wish, just do not change the property names.
+You can change the information inside the objects if you wish, but do not change the property names.

 ```js
 const data = [{